 Before you start

-You must apply at least 10 clear working days before your event - clear working days do not include the day your council receives your application or the day of the event.
+You must apply at least 10 clear working days before your event - 'clear working days' does not include the day on which your Council receives your application or the day of the event.

-You can’t send a notice if your event starts in 5 days or less
+You cannot send a notice if your event starts in 5 days or less.

 If you apply for a TEN within 10 working days of your event, your application is known as a late TEN.
 The latest you can apply for a late TEN is 5 clear working days before the event (but not earlier than 9 clear working days).

-You can only apply for a TEN as an individual, not an organisation.
+You can only apply for a TEN as an individual, not as an organisation.

 You will need:

 - A credit or debit card